solo-io/wasm/docs/content/reference/cli/wasme_deploy_envoy.md

 ```
   -f, --filter string   the path to the compiled filter wasm file. (default "filter.wasm")
   -h, --help            help for envoy
       --in string       the input configuration file. the filter config will be added to each listener found in the file.
-Set -in=- to use stdin. (default "envoy.yaml")
+Set -in=- to use stdin.
+If empty, will use a default configuration template. (default "envoy.yaml")
       --out string      the output configuration file. the resulting config will be written to the file.
 Set -out=- to use stdout. (default "envoy.yaml")
       --use-json        parse the input file as JSON instead of YAML
 ```